 = = =

-Quotes from articles on the healthy long life spans of the Vegetarian Seventh-Day Adventists of California.
+Reports on the Healthy Long Life Spans of the Vegetarian Seventh-Day Adventists of California.

 From a 2013 article in The Atlantic titled “The Lovely Hill: Where People Live Longer and Happier” some excerpts: “In one idyllic community [Loma Linda] in southern California, Adventists live 4 to 7 years longer — and more healthily and happily — than the rest of the country.
 A look at their diet, lifestyle, and philosophy… While the average American woman will live to be 81, vegetarian Adventist women in Loma Linda will on average live to be 86.
 While the average American man will live until 76, the average vegetarian Adventist man will live until 83… The death rate from cancer for Adventist men is 60 percent lower than that of the average California male; for Adventist women, it is 75 percent lower.
 According to Loma Linda University, ground zero in the Adventist Health Studies, “Death from coronary heart disease among Adventist men was 66 percent [lower compared to their California peers]; for Adventist women, it was 98 percent [lower].
 Stroke death rates for Adventist men were 72 percent [lower], compared to their non-Adventist counterparts.
 For Adventist women, death from stroke was 82 percent [lower].”…